About Beaches

 Warning Sign with Yellow Background

 The warning sign with the yellow background is used in areas of the beach where testing indicates that bacteria levels exceed State bacteriological standards.
 Contact with ocean water in these areas may cause individuals to become ill.
 Avoid water contact where signs are posted and areas between posted signs.
-Signs are normally posted every 50 yards.
+Signs are normally posted on the sand at 50 and 100 yards north and south of the affected beach sample site(s).

 WARNING sign with the WHITE background